Polestar 4: Life Without a Rear Window — Technology vs. Tradition

 The consequences of a poorly executed digital-only rear view are significant.
 Drivers may experience a loss of situational awareness, particularly when judging the closing speed of approaching vehicles.
 If the hardware lacks a high refresh rate (minimum 60Hz), the slight "stutter" in the video feed can disrupt the driver’s spatial orientation, leading to hesitant lane changes and increased accident risks.

-Strategic Recommendations for Digital Visibility
+Digital Visibility Tips

 Implementing a glass-free design requires more than just a camera; it requires a redundant, high-fidelity ecosystem.
 To ensure safety and performance, manufacturers and aftermarket specialists must focus on sensory parity—making the digital view feel as natural as the physical one.